-The college has several articulation agreements with the University of Guam, a four-year university, in addition to 14 other community colleges and four-year universities in other areas.
-Board Policy 320, Articulation and Transfer Agreements, recognizes the importance of the ability of GCC students to transfer to the University of Guam and the Pacific Post-Secondary Education Counsel (PPEC) member institutions, with a reciprocal arrangement for students at those institutions, and other institutions who enter into an agreement.
+The college has several articulation agreements with the University of Guam, a fouryear university, in addition to 14 other community colleges and four-year universities in other areas.
+Board Policy 320, Articulation and Transfer Agreements, recognizes the importance of the ability of GCC students to transfer to the University of Guam and the Pacific Post-Secondary Education Counsel (PPEC) member institutions, with a reciprocal arrangement for students at those institutions, and other institutions who enter into a reciprocal agreement.
+The articulation agreements are found in Appendix A through F of the 2016-2017 GCC College Catalog, pages 192-200, and include program-to-program and course-to-course articulations.